-Refresh cycles do not transfer data in or out of the chip, but must be done sufficiently often anyway.
+Refresh cycles do not transfer data in or out of the chip, but must be performed sufficiently often anyway.
 A typical specification is that 512 refresh cycles are executed every 4 milliseconds.
-Since DRAM consumes most of its power when being refreshed, a designer who puts all of the refresh cycles in
+Since DRAM consumes most of its power when being refreshed, a designer who puts all of the refresh cycles in one batch at the end of every 4 millisecond period makes the design of power supplies much more difficult.